HELL OF A JOURNEY SO FAR...

 However, at age thirteen, JC’s life began to spiral downward as his parents divorced and his mother’s boyfriend moved in months after his Father moved out.
 “From thirteen to eighteen years old it was really hard for me.
 My Father left for Virginia when I was 16 and I had no one to look up to.
 As a young man, you need that guidance from someone you respect.
 There was a lot of a negativity and abuse at home.
 Every day felt like an act in a terrible play and I had to get through it without showing my true emotions in fear of getting threatened or worse.
 I would dread coming home and it spilled over into the rest of my life.
 The only benefit from these years was it made me a better artist.
 I would focus all of my built up anger and pain and pour it into my art.
 It was tough for me and my younger brothers and no one on the outside knew how bad it effected us.
 It was an emotional prison.
 It was a house ruled by fear and manipulation.”

 After graduating in 2004 with honors, JC moved into his Uncle’s house in Staten Island, NYC where he pursued a career in entertainment.
-He attended the Neighborhood Playhouse from 2005-06 where he studied theatre arts and started writing/producing underground hip-hop music on the side.
-“NPH taught me a lot about myself, and I built some solid relationships with some of the other actors who I still keep in touch with to this day.
+He attended the Neighborhood Playhouse from 2005-06 where he studied acting and started writing/producing underground hip-hop music on the side.
+“The Neighborhood Playhouse taught me a lot about myself, and I built some solid relationships with some of the other actors who I still keep in touch with to this day.
 I’m grateful for what I learned from the people there.
 Some good, some bad, but there were lots of lessons.
 They never met a guy like me though, I can tell you that.
-I was definitely the black sheep of our class.”
+I was definitely the black sheep being from the streets with all these wealthy kids from good families.”

 In 2005, JC joined HeatRock Entertainment, an independent music group based in Brooklyn, NYC.
 While with HeatRock, he performed a live audition with other aspiring artists for A&R’s from different labels.
 One representative from Def Jam showed interest in his music, but after JC weighed his options he decided his music aspirations would be better off dictated on his own terms, and left HeatRock in less than a year.
 JC went on to release two mixtapes “Concrete Collabs: Vol. 1 & 2”, which featured various artists around the world.